Anthony Acevedo

-Anthony Claude Acevedo (July 31, 1924 – February 11, 2018) was a Mexican-American soldier during World War II.
-He kept a diary while being held at the Berga concentration camp that was instrumental in documenting Nazi atrocities against American prisoners of war.
-In civilian life, Acevedo worked as an engineer.
+Anthony Claude Acevedo (July 31, 1924 – February 11, 2018) was an American soldier during World War II.
+Acevedo's experiences as a prisoner of war in the Berga concentration camp, a subcamp of Buchenwald, became instrumental in documenting Nazi atrocities against American POWs.
+Notably, Acevedo kept a detailed diary during his captivity, recording the deaths and suffering of his fellow soldiers, which later served as crucial evidence of the camp's brutality.

+Acevedo was born in San Bernardino, California, to a Mexican-American family, He enlisted in the U.S. Army in 1942.
+Captured during the Battle of the Bulge, he was wrongly classified as Jewish and sent to Berga, where he endured severe torture, including rape, and witnessed unspeakable horrors.
+Despite these experiences, Acevedo dedicated his postwar life to advocating for veterans, particularly those suffering from PTSD, and contributed significantly to raising awareness about the Berga survivors' plight.
+His diary, now housed at the United States Holocaust Memorial Museum, is a significant historical record of Nazi war crimes.
+Acevedo's life story also highlighted the US government's delayed recognition of the suffering of Berga survivors.

 Early life

 Acevedo was born in San Bernardino, California, on July 31, 1924, to Francisco Guillermo Acevedo, an engineer from Mexico, and Maria Louisa Contreras (née Limantur) Acevedo.
 His early education was in San Bernardino, where he attended a local school for non-white students.
 Anthony's mother died when he was two years of age.
 Four years after his first wife's death, his father remarried to a woman with an identical name, Maria Louisa Morgan.
 Acevedo's step-mother was deported to Mexico sometime later; as a result his father moved the family to Durango, Mexico in 1937, In addition, the Great Depression had made finding employment difficult in the United States.
 Acevedo's father found employment as an engineer in Mexico City with the Pan-American Highway, and eventually became an official for the Federal Mexican Government.

 As a teenager, Acevedo and a friend intercepted radio messages sent in Morse code from German agents operating in Mexico to a German submarine in coastal waters.
 As a result, the agents were captured and tried in court.